Yrenatal and baby Years

 • Guides to prenatal resources

-There is a minimum of one written assignment required during this week. .
-Each trainee has an opportunity to lead an activity in the daily baby class during the training week
+Daily written class observation assignments are given each trainee.
+Each trainee has an opportunity to lead an activity in the daily baby/toddler class during the training week.

 This course emphasizes the development of a child from birth through age three.
 This stage assumes teacher experience in the classroom and addresses how new ideas are developed.
 Study includes:

-• Baby class curriculum and goals (now including new ideas for stimulating more excitement in classes)
+• Baby/Toddler class curriculum and goals (now including new ideas for stimulating more excitement in classes)

 • Discussion about how teachers can help parents to become excellent observers of not only their own child but the others in the class